msyamkumar/cs220-s21-projects/p7/README.md

 Mar 10: updated test.py for q10-q12 and covid19.csv.
 If you have already finished p7, the new test.py will still work.
 You don't need to do any modification to your code except cross-checking one more time before submitting.

+Mar 11: updated test.py to make it work for both pythob 3.8 and 3.9.

 **Find any issues?** Report to us,

 - ABHAY KUMAR <abhay.kumar@wisc.edu>